 For many months, the majority of my time was spent in a single spreadsheet, filling in stats for hundreds of characters.

 The first step was to calibrate an internal combat power rating for each character that we could use as a guide for character stats.
 I had flags in the spreadsheet for each type of thing an ability could do, like how many targets it attacked, whether or not it applied status effects, and the character’s speed.
-Each of those acted as a modifier to its damage.
-After setting up all the formulas, I ran the simulator with some expectation that characters and teams were evenly matched, then had to change all the weights when (for example) characters with AOE attacks were clearly far better than all others.
+Each of those acted as a modifier to its power rating, which started with damage as a base value.
+After setting up all the formulas, I ran the simulator with some expectation that characters and teams were evenly matched, then had to change all the weights when (for example) characters with AOE attacks were clearly far better than all others and needed their damage output reduced more than expected .
 Once these values felt more or less correct, it was time to move on to mass-producing characters.

 Here’s the process for creating characters: